chneau/example-todo-aspnet-react/README.md

 # https://create-react-app.dev/docs/getting-started/
 # You don’t need to install or configure tools like webpack or Babel.
 They are preconfigured and hidden so that you can focus on the code.
 # Create a project, and you’re good to go.

+# How to make it work in a server?
+dotnet publish -o publish

+# It compiles your C#
+# It "compiles" your React (down to a few js and css files)
+# Running Todo.Web.exe just works and is instant, no nodejs on the server
 ```